genexuslabs/gxcli/README.md

 ## Installation
 Download the [latest release](https://github.com/sebagomez/gxcli/releases/latest) and unzip the gxcli.zip file into your GeneXus installation folder.
 Make sure you install the tool first by running `gx install`.
-And tha's it!
+And that's it!

 ## GeneXus CLI Platform